 The City’s Parks and Recreation Department provides for maintenance and operation of all City park and recreation facilities.
 The Parks and Recreation Department has no employees and all maintenance work is performed by Public Works Department personnel.
 The City of Marion does not provide recreational programming.
 Such programs are provided by McDowell County and the Maxwell M. Corpening, Jr. Memorial YMCA for City and County residents.
 For more information about recreation programs, please contact the McDowell County Parks and Recreation Department at (828)652-3001 or the Corpening YMCA at (828)659-9622.

 For more information about City parks and recreational opportunities, please contact City Hall at (828)652-3551 or the Public Works Department at (828)652-4224.
 A list of rules pertaining to each facility is posted at each park location.
+Click here to find Facility Rules and Regulations for the parks, greenway, and trails.
+If you are having an event at any of our parks and recreational facilities, you must submit the Responsibility Statement found here in advance.

 This Community Building Park is located off of Main and Logan Streets in downtown Marion on 2.5 acres.
 Though smaller in size than a typical community park, the area is full of facilities to serve every age group and activity level.
 It has basketball and tennis courts, picnic shelters and tables, a large playground and a splash pad.
 Restrooms and parking are available.
 The park is very well used and was renovated in 2001.
 Various civic groups and individuals helped raised funds for new equipment making this park a jewel in the community.
 The park is open seven days a week on a first come first served basis.